-With just one newly-elected member to the Minnesota congressional delegation, the results of the Nov.
+With just one newly elected member to the Minnesota congressional delegation, the results of the Nov.
 5 election were more or less status quo for the state’s federal delegation.

 Five Minnesota congressional election takeaways

 But there were some interesting developments nonetheless.
-Here are five takeaways from the night.
+Here are five takeaways from the night:

 Craig’s biggest win

-Swing district Democrat Rep. Angie Craig pulled off the first double digit victory of her congressional career on Tuesday.
+Swing district Democrat Rep. Angie Craig pulled off the first double-digit victory of her congressional career on Tuesday.

-Unofficial returns show Craig won her fourth term by beating GOP Joe Teirab by more than 13 points.
+Unofficial returns show Craig won her fourth term by beating Republican Joe Teirab by more than 13 points.
 She also outperformed Vice President Kamala Harris, who won the Second Congressional District with more than 51% of the vote compared to Craig, who won with more than 55% of the vote.

 The moderate Democrat ran heavily on protecting abortion access, which she predicted in an interview before the election would be “even a stronger motivator this cycle than it was last.”
 Her victory against a Republican candidate who sits on the board of what Craig described as a crisis pregnancy center proved that abortion remains a potent issue in her district.